pnp/sp-dev-fx-extensions/samples/react-company-templates/README.md

 ![Admin Settings](./assets/Settings.jpg)

 > [!WARNING]
-> 👉 For now, company templates can only be stored in one single library (aka «template repostory») within the whole SPO tenant.
+> 👉 For now, company templates can only be stored in one single library (aka «template repository») within the whole SPO tenant.
 Therefore, only a user that has `isSiteAdmin` property assigned can access the settings view.
 We strongly recommend that only a tenant admin should / can configure the template repository settings.

 > [!NOTE]
 > By defining the template repository, the settings will be stored in a **tenant property** (property name `easyTemplatesSettings`).
 Every instance of this extension refers to this tenant property.